 Light Rye

-- about 1 1/4 cups water plus 2 tablespoons room temperature
+- about 1 1/4 cups water plus 2 tablespoons (11 ounces) water, at room temperature

 Dark Rye

-- -or - 2 tablespoons cocoa carob, or coffee powder dissolved in 2 tablespoons water (I used Hershey's Dark Cocoa Powder)
+- 1 tablespoon (.5 ounce) liquid caramel coloring - or - 2 tablespoons dark cocoa powder, or coffee powder dissolved in 2 tablespoons water (I used dark cocoa powder)

 Instructions